-• As a result of the basic spending basket being more expensive for the UK's lowest earning households compared to NI, this outweighs the difference in income between the two groups and means that the lowest earning households in the UK have a lower discretionary income.
+• As a result of the basic spending basket being more expensive for the UK's lowest earning households compared to NI.
+This outweighs the difference in income between the two groups and means that the lowest earning households in the UK have a lower discretionary income.
+Discretionary income has fallen for NI's lowest earning households for A consecutive quarters.

-Discretionary income for the lowest earning households fell between Q3 and Q4 2021, driven by poor growth in incomes.
-This is likely to reflect the reversal of the Universal Credit uplift at the start of the quarter.
-Looking ahead, further downward pressure on discretionary incomes is expected, driven by the cost-of-living crisis.
+Looking ahead, higher taxes, accelerating inflation, and a continued shortfall in wage growth are set to exert downward pressure on discretionary incomes further into 2022, both in NI and across the UK.
 Notes to readers To create this bulletin, we use data from the Centre for Economics and Business Research (Cebr) that calculates how the discretionary income of households in Northern Ireland and each of the other nations and regions of the UK have been affected by the COVID-19 crisis, with the results also broken down by income quartiles.
 'Lowest earning households' definition: